-The Toy Retailers Association (TRA) was first established as the National Association of Toy Retailers in 1950 and changed its name first to the British Assocation (BATR) and then simply the Toy Retailers Association in 2005.
+The Toy Retailers Association (TRA) was first established as the National Association of Toy Retailers in 1950 and changed its name first to the British Assocation of Toy Retailers (BATR) and then simply the Toy Retailers Association in 2005.

-Toy Retailers - whether based on in the high street, trading estates or online are all invited to join the Association provided they are VAT registered and comply with the Association’s Code of Practice which reflects the high standards required in selling products for children.
+Whether based on the high street, trading estates or online all are invited to join the Association provided they are VAT registered and comply with the Association’s Code of Practice, which reflects the high standards required in selling products for children.

 New to Toy Retailing?

 Suppliers and Inventors

 If you are selling or developing toys then the TRA is not the most appropriate organisation for you.
-The British Toy and Hobby Association is the Trade body for manufacturers, and EQUITOY serves importers.
-Both offer some advice on standards but you will need to consult specialists or laboratories to get certification for new products.
+The British Toy and Hobby Association is the trade body for manufacturers, and EQUITOY serves importers.
+Both offer advice on standards but you will need to consult specialists or laboratories to get certification for new products.
 The Trade Magazines (see contacts) and UK Toy Fair provide advertising and promotional routes to retailers.

 The association does not involve itself in the commercial affairs of its members or provide a route of access for would be suppliers of goods and services.
-The Association does not trade in toys ourselves nor can suppliers become members.
+The Association does not trade in toys nor can suppliers become members.